Designed to deliver income growth, time after time.

 The management of SAINTS is very much a collective effort.
-Working directly alongside lead manager Dominic Neary is a team including investment managers James Dow and Toby Ross who are supported by an investment analyst.
+Working directly alongside lead managers James Dow and Toby Ross is a team of investment managers who are supported by an investment analyst.

 They are in turn supported by the full resources of Baillie Gifford, including the research resources of each investment team.
 It’s also important to note that the investment trust’s board of directors oversees SAINTS’ managers and the Trust’s strategic asset allocation.